 The Stochastic Oscillator returns the ratio between the last closing price and the high-low range during a set period of time.
 It is based on the premise that during the uptrends, prices will be above the previous period closing price.
 Alternatively, during the downtrends, prices will likely be below the previous closing price.

 The oscillator consists of two horizontal and two moving average lines (the fast and the slow ones).
 The fast moving average line is by default has a period of 3, while the slow MA has a period of 13.
 The oscillator ranges from 0 to 100.
-Oversold and overbought levels, by default set at 20% and 80% respectively, coincide with two horizontal lines.
+Both levels, by default set at 20% and 80% respectively, coincide with two horizontal lines.

-When the fast and the slow moving averages remain above the 80% level, the asset is considered to be overbought.
-When both lines remain under the 20% level, the asset is oversold.
-It should be noted, however, that oversold readings are not necessarily bullish, as securities can remain in the oversold zone for quite some time without leaving it.
-Similarly, overbought reading does not always indicate an urge to open a “Put” position.
+When the fast and the slow moving averages remain above the 80% level, the asset is being bought too aggresively.
+When both lines remain under the 20% level, everyone is trying to get rid of the asset.
+It should be noted, however, that the decrease in prices is not necessarily a signal to buy, as securities can remain in the oversold zone for quite some time without leaving it.
+Similarly, an upward price rally does not always indicate an urge to open a “Put” position.
 Securities can remain overbought for relatively long periods of time during a strong uptrend.

 How to set up?